extrali/Simple-RPC/README.md

 # Simple-RPC
-A simple RPC framework implemented by netty and spring
+**A simple RPC framework uses netty for network transmission, protostaff for serialization, and spring for project management**